 45 Lyman St Suite 22 The Healing & Wellness Center @ Chauncy Place Westborough, MA 01581

 Touch is one of our earliest forms of healing.
 It is a basic life necessity – a basic knead, so to speak.
 Touch is the first sense to develop in humans and usually the last to fade – an indicator of how important touch is to sustaining life.
-Our skin is sensory mapped to our brains to deliver endorphins upon receiving directed, healing touch.
+Our skin is sensory mapped to our brains to deliver healing hormones+ upon receiving directed, healing touch.

 Healing touch therapies can increase feelings of well-being and reduce pain, lift depression, bolster immune function, reduce job stress.
 We instinctively touch those in need of care.
 A player puts their arm around their teammate after a goal or a parent instinctively holds, blows on or kisses their child’s injured knee.